alexanderkyoo/COS126-Final-Project/readme.txt

 functionality (include the variable name and the line number(s) at which it is declared and initialized).

+Our program uses arrays to store the mutable parts of the event and assignment statements.
+Examples of this are in lines 57, 66 and 72, of Event.java and 55, 62, 66, and 72 of Assignment.java.
+Other data structures used include an ArrayList, in Grades.java at line 6.

 List the two custom functions written by your project group, including function